 I think we all have a skinny little bit of wall space in our bathrooms.
 Here it’s between the vanity and the shower.

-Use those tiny bits of real estate to your advantage.
+Use those tiny bits of real estate to your advantage, especially if you’re out of room in your sink cabinets.

 On it’s side, the Ikea Raskog cart that you see is just 13″ wide.
-It’s got three good sized shelves for you to store things.
+It’s got three good sized shelves for you to store all your bathroom essentials.

-There’s no reason with this amount of storage that you should have anything out on your counters besides exactly what you want out on the counter.
+There’s no reason with this amount of storage that you should have anything left on your counters besides exactly what you want out on the counter.
 Like pretty soap.

 #9 Double Duty Mirror